bcms/cms/README.md

   - It is not Website generator - As said in previous point, Becomes CMS is used for creating APIs that will be consumed by some other service.
 You cannot create web pages publicly accessible over Becomes CMS.
   - It is not replacement for highly specialized APIs - Altho you can create any data model using Becomes CMS and manage them thru interactive dashboard, it is not designed to replace an API where very high performance is required.
 - **What is Becomes CMS?**
-  - In one sentence, it is highly flexible and interactive tool for creating APIs that will be consumed by services other services.
+  - In one sentence, it is highly flexible and interactive tool for creating APIs that will be consumed by other services.

 <div id="terminology"></div>

 ### Terminology

-In this document, few "special" will be used and they have specific meaning.
+In this document, few "special" words will be used and they have specific meaning.

-- **Template** - It is a *container* that holds information about how new Entry should be created, it structure and how it should behave.
+- **Template** - It is a _container_ that holds information about how new Entry should be created, it structure and how it should behave.
 In addition to that, Template is holding pointers to all available Entries.
 By itself, Template is nothing more then a template for creating Entries and keeping them in sync with each other, therefore the name is as it is.
 Template also dictates type of an Entry that can be created by it:
   - **Data Modal** - This type defines that Entry is a "primitive" object, like plane JSON object (not actually but close enough).
 Example is a web store item, order, subscription or any other object that can be represented using key-value pairs.
   - **Rich Content** - This type defines that Entry is a "complex" object and it extends Data Model type.
 This means that in addition to key-value pairs, it also has User editable rich content.
 Some examples are: blog post, case study post or any other type of content that will be consumed by humans in readable form.
 - **Entry** - It is an object that holds actual data in structured way that is useful to a consumer of the CMS API.
 The structure is defined by Template.